Lauren Davis: 2023: Second career singles title, back to top 50

 before losing to Danka Kovinić in the second round.

 She then entered the Hobart International ranked No. 84, qualifying for the main draw and recording wins over Sloane Stephens, Ysaline Bonaventure, Wang Xinyu and Anna Blinkova to reach her first WTA final since Auckland in 2017.
 She defeated Elisabetta Cocciaretto in the final to claim the second WTA Tour title of her career.
 She did not drop a set throughout the entire tournament, and became just the fourth qualifier in the tournament's history to lift the trophy.
 As a result, she returned to the top 60 at world No. 57 on 16 January 2023.

 Davis faced Kovinić again in her opening match at the Australian Open winning in three sets, before losing to Elise Mertens in the second round.
 However, she rose further to No. 48 in the rankings, on 30 January 2023.

 Seeded seventh at the Strasbourg Open, she defeated qualifier Sarah Iliev, Viktoriya Tomova and wildcard entrant Anastasia Pavlyuchenkova to reach the semifinals at which point she lost to Anna Blinkova.

 At the French Open, Davis retired injured while trailing in her second round match against Lesia Tsurenko and was eliminated at the same stage at the US Open, losing to qualifier Kaja Juvan in three sets.

 2024–25: Back-to-back WTA 125 semifinals, retirement

 Davis reached the semifinals at the WTA 125 2024 Dow Tennis Classic with wins over Alina Charaeva, Varvara Lepchenko and Whitney Osuigwe, before losing to Alycia Parks.
 The following week she made it to the last four at the 2024 Fifth Third Charleston 125 2, defeating Panna Udvardy, Astra Sharma and qualifier Gabriela Lee.
 Davis retired injured in the third set of her semifinal against top seed and eventual champion Renata Zarazúa.

-Having used her protected ranking to enter, Davis won her first WTA Tour main-draw match since 2023 at the 2025 Miami Open by overcoming qualifier Aoi Ito in three sets to reach the second round, where she lost to ninth seed Qinwen Zheng.
+Having used her protected ranking to enter, Davis won her first WTA Tour main-draw match since 2023 at the 2025 Miami Open by overcoming qualifier Aoi Ito in three sets to reach the second round, where she lost to ninth seed Zheng Qinwen.

-Davis announced her retirement from professional tennis in November 2025.
+Davis announced her retirement from tennis in November 2025.